calmelated/cloudenabler-ci-environment/README.md

+# cloudenabler
+The purpose of the CloudEnabler project is aim to help those factory facilities, which don't have the network accessibility, to be accessed by users' smartphone or computer from anywhere.

 # cloudenabler-ci-environment
-Using multiple containers/dockers on a Linux machine to create a continuous integration/testing environment
+To the quality of RESTful service and make sure the test is close to the real production environment, this project used multiple containers/dockers on a Linux machine to create a continuous integration environment for Mocha testing

 ## Prerequisite
  - Install `docker` on your computer. e.g.  `curl -sSL https://get.docker.com | sudo sh` on Linux